DevMinimah/Cybersecurity-Master-Journey/Certifications/Google-Cybersecurity/Course-04/portfolio.md

 ---

 ## Summary
 Through this authorization management exercise, I systematically audited and secured file permissions across the projects directory to enforce the principle of least privilege.
 By using `ls -la` to identify permission vulnerabilities and `chmod` to remove unauthorized write access, restrict archived files, and protect directory contents, I ensured compliance with organizational security policies.
-These tasks demonstrate essential Linux security skills—including permission string interpretation, hidden file management, and access control implementation—which are critical competencies for protecting sensitive data in real-world cybersecurity operations.
+These tasks demonstrate essential Linux security skills including permission string interpretation, hidden file management, and access control implementation which are critical competencies for protecting sensitive data in real-world cybersecurity operations.

 ---